TRYOUTS / PLAYER PLACEMENTS

 • What are the season plans for teams?
 And what are the typical transitions from 7v7 to 9v9 to 11v11?

 • Typical transitions while progressing into a larger game often include expanded roster sizes, possibility of fewer teams, and new titles for division levels within TCSL.
-More information will become available as season plans are published.

 • What if I don’t agree with the placement of players?